SATS Price Tops $0.0003 on Exchanges (1000SATS)

-SATS (1000SATS) traded down 0% against the dollar during the 24 hour period ending at 10:00 AM ET on September 23rd.
-One SATS token can now be bought for about $0.0003 or 0.00000000 BTC on popular exchanges.
-SATS has a market cap of $608.38 million and $56.65 million worth of SATS was traded on exchanges in the last 24 hours.
-In the last week, SATS has traded 0.1% higher against the dollar.
+SATS (1000SATS) traded down 2% against the dollar during the 1 day period ending at 22:00 PM Eastern on September 23rd.
+Over the last seven days, SATS has traded 1.7% higher against the dollar.
+SATS has a total market cap of $609.53 million and approximately $50.53 million worth of SATS was traded on exchanges in the last day.
+One SATS token can now be purchased for approximately $0.0003 or 0.00000000 BTC on popular exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.